Oil Bowl (high school): 1960s

-1965: Bill Bradley of Palestine, Jerry Levias of Beaumont Hebert and Chris Gilbert of Houston Spring Branch were the biggest names in this game—and all made big contributions to Texas' 21–13 win.
-But the star of this show was Brownwood's James Harris, who ran for 81 yards and caught a pair of passes for 17 yards and a TD.

-Enid quarterback Mike Arnold and Star Spencer's San Toi Dubose ran for Oklahoma's TDs.
+In the 1965 game, Bill Bradley, Jerry Levias, and Chris Gilbert contributed to Texas' 21–13 victory.
+James Harris rushed for 81 yards and recorded two receptions for 17 yards, including one touchdown.
+For Oklahoma, Mike Arnold and San Toi Dubose scored the team's touchdowns.

 1966: Bub Deerinwater of Wichita Falls Rider played his final game before the hometown fans and ran for 54 yards on 11 carries, scored on a 7-yard run and kicked both extra point in Texas' 14–0 win.

 However, Linzy Cole of Dallas Madison was the offensive MVP after rushing for 44 yards in 12 carries.
 Chuck Hixson of San Antonio Highlands started at quarterback for Texas but was knocked out of the game on a vicious tackle by future Heisman Trophy winner Steve Owens of Miami.

 James Street, who led the University of Texas to a national championship in 1969, replaced Hixson.

 Danny Cantrell of McKinney led the Texas defense with 12 tackles.
 Owens gained all but four of his team's 45 rushing yards on 18 carries.

 1968: Jack Mildren of Abilene Cooper completed 15 of 19 passes for 251 yards and four touchdowns in Texas' 39–7 rout.
 Mildren completed the first 12 passes he threw in the game.
 He threw two touchdown passes of 10 and 21 yards to Gordon Gilder of Kountze, a 28-yarder to Riley Odoms of Corpus Christi and a 27-yarder to Mike Lowrey of Wichita Falls High.
 Si Southall of Brownwood took over for Mildren in the fourth quarter and led Texas to two more TDs.
 Roosevelt Manning of Wichita Falls Washington was voted the top lineman of the game after helping the Texas defense hold All-American Roy Bell of Clinton to only 38 yards rushing.

 1969: Clinton's James Williams carried 30 times for 115 yards and two touchdowns to lead Oklahoma to a 17–7 upset.
 Led by MVP Raymond Hamilton of Oklahoma City Douglass, Oklahoma's defense held Texas to just 9 yards of total offense.
 The biggest name to come out of this game was Jerry Sisemore of Plainview, who went on to become an All-American at Texas and an All-Pro offensive lineman with the Philadelphia Eagles.